s0/leaf-browser/README.md

 * Not all tabs need to be loaded at once (they are loaded when you want them to be, and marked with a tick.
 You can also unload tabs to free up memory without fully closing them).
-* Ability to clour-code tabs.
+* Ability to colour-code tabs.

 ## Immidiate TODOs